MartinT86/MartinT86.github.io/_posts/2016-10-17-razor-interfaces.md

 #### Small Interfaces

-It is better to have your main view model to implement many small interfaces rather than one large one your model will be more flexible.
+It is better to have your main view model to implement many small interfaces rather than one large one to help your model will be more flexible.

 By following the Interface Segregation principle from the SOLID principles you are giving clear instructions on what partials the model can be used for and showing clear intent.